 The size of the SID frames for EVS interoperable modes is unchanged relative to EVS, 48 bits for EVS primary modes.
 For IVAS modes, the SID frame size is 104 bits.
 The default SID frame interval is once per 8 frames, but other update intervals are also supported.

 DTX is supported in IVAS formats and bitrates as summarized in Table 4.2-3.
 The algorithmic description of DTX/CNG is then discussed in related IVAS format specific clauses.

+Similar to the EVS, the DTX coding employs a more efficient DTX coding strategy at lower bitrates while a conservative coding strategy is used at higher bitrates.
+The conservative coding means that the DTX segments correspond to signals with a very low energy, i.e. where the long-term background noise level as defined by equation (232) of [3] is below 5 dB.
+In stereo, MASA and SBA formats, the lower bitrates with the more efficient strategy comprise IVAS bitrates lower and equal to 80 kbps while in ISM format they are summarized in Table 5.6-3.